 The answer can be complicated.
 It depends on who the bus company is.
 Are they a city-run company, like the transit authority, New York City Transit Authority, or are they privately owned?

 If it’s the city, you need to file a notice of claim as quickly as possible, but it must be done within a 90-day period.
 When I say the city, I’m talking about the New York City Transit Authority type of a case.
 If it’s a privately owned bus company, then you have a longer period.
 You also have to be aware that there are other guidelines.
 There are no fault benefits that you might be entitled to, and you want to make sure that you get a no fault application to the proper party.
 No fault covers you for your economic loss, your medical expenses, and your lost wages.

 Do you want to learn more about the timeline for bus accident compensation?
-Please call us today for a free first consultation.
+Contact the Law Offices of Brian J. Elbaum today for a free case evaluation.